mdpiper/dakota-experiments/hydrotrend-2/README.md

   of the `Qs` series.
 * The bounds on `T` and `P` were chosen to be close to the default values used in WMT.
+* HydroTrend automatically updates the monthly mean climate variables (#12-23), based on the values of `T` and `P`.
+However, the standard deviations are not altered.
 * The minimum value of `P` must be greater than the value of _constant annual base flow_, parameter #11.